ipc-sim/IPC/README.md

 The `tests` directory contains a very limited number of unit-tests.
 These tests use [Catch2](https://github.com/catchorg/Catch2) which is downloaded through CMake unless the option `-DIPC_WITH_TESTS=OFF` is provided.
-Currently, these test contain test for the CCD (both exact and inexact) and the collision constraints used by the SQP solver.
+Currently, these test contain test the collision constraints used by the SQP solver.

 ## Tools